LappleApple/awesome-leading-and-managing/Leadership-Media.md

 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - a very long list of engineering-related podcasts in several languages.

+- [John Maxwell Leadership Podcast](https://johnmaxwellleadershippodcast.com/) - by John Maxwell, who has been called the #1 leader in business and the world's most influential leadership expert.
+This podcast offers a plethora of information for leaders of all kinds.

 - [People Stack](https://medium.com/@JBunky) - by Jen Bunk.
 Interviews with management and leadership experts and thinkers to help tech managers build thriving high-performing teams.

 - [Quality Remarks](http://qualityremarks.com/qr-podcast/) - by Keith Klain.
 About software testing and the organizational/cultural elements around it.